mathmati/freecad-mathmati/README.md

 # FreeCAD add-ons by mathmati

-A small suite of FreeCAD 1.1 add-ons with one goal: **make FreeCAD more approachable** — easier to learn, better equipped, and able to work with the real world.
+A small suite of FreeCAD 1.1 add-ons with one goal: **make FreeCAD more approachable** : easier to learn, friendlier when you open it, better equipped, and able to work with the real world.
 Each add-on is independent and installable via the FreeCAD Add-on Manager.